dotnet/corert/Documentation/how-to-build-and-run-ilcompiler-in-visual-studio.md

   - The repro project has a dummy program that you can modify for ad-hoc testing

-  - If you want to write your repro code using IL (instead of C#), you can search/replace `"repro\repro.csproj"` to `"repro\repro.ilproj"` in ILCompiler.sln and use repro.ilproj instead.
-Everything else below still applies.
-Please don't check this in.

   - To suppress spew from NuGet during the build, go to NuGet Package Manager in Options, and uncheck `Allow NuGet to download missing packages`.

 2. Open `c:\corert\src\ILCompiler\reproNative\reproNative.vcxproj`